Women in the Ottoman Empire: Women in Ottoman law

 Furthermore, young women generally had little say over her marriage.
 If the family of the girl agreed, the parents would settle the matter among themselves.
 Once the matter had been settled, a marriage contract would be made.
-Both the bridegroom and the bride were expected to show consent concerning the contract.
+Both the bridegroom and the bride were socially expected to show consent concerning the contract.
 The agreement would have witnesses, but the bride and groom would consent separately.
+In addition, the first case studies showed the impact of the death of one or both of the child's parents.
+Female children married before the age of 14 seem to have been orphans more often.
+It seems to be a voluntary position, which also had a negative impact on the dowry amount.

 Rape laws, while strict, did not always protect female victims, as the laws that were meant to protect them in the instance of rape could have been turned against them in practice.
 For example, in the case of a young girl's rape, the perpetrator's defense could have been the assertion that the victim's family was to blame instead of him because they let the girl leave their home in the first place.

 Regarding divorce, the Ottomans believed that a troubled and unhappy family relationship would harm the union and society at large.
 Women would be allowed to divorce under certain conditions.
 However, men did not have to provide a reason and could expect to be compensated and to compensate their wives, whereas women had to provide a reason, such as “there is a lack of good understanding between us.”
 Upon divorce, women would lose any financial benefit received courtesy of the marriage and would sometimes have to pay the husband.
 If a woman was to be widowed, she would have to go to court and request permission to remarry.
 This as well required a number of testimonies to explain the circumstances of her husband's death.
 If the testimonies and evidence show that the woman is not at fault for her husband's death, then she would be allowed to remarry.